 Insurance Companies and Dog Bites

-In some cases, you or your child might get injured by a friend, neighbor or family member’s dog.
+In many cases, you or your child might get injured by a friend, neighbor or family member's dog.
 You might feel extremely reluctant to file a dog bite lawsuit against someone you know.
 Keep in mind, however, that dog bite claims typically involve a negotiation between your attorney and the insurance company.
-Generally, a homeowner’s insurance policy will cover the losses.
+Generally, a homeowner's insurance policy covers such losses.
 We use discretion and skillfully negotiate with the insurance company to obtain a fair settlement.

 Most homeowner insurance policies cover dog bite claims.
 In fact, under Massachusetts law the owner of the dog is strictly liable for any injuries.

 The law also recognizes the right for the victim of a dog attack to pursue non-owners of property such as landlords that knowingly allow dangerous dogs to be kept on the property.